Waloid24/Triangles/README.md

 # Triangles
 Hello everyone!
 Here you can find the program that determines whether triangles intersect in space or not.

+## How does it work?
+To determine whether the triangles intersect or not, I used the Olivier Devillers, Philippe Guigue algorithm.

 ## Build
 To copy this repository to yourself, enter:
 ```bash